Bayesian Optimization for General Reaction Conditions: Methods

-In our benchmarks, we consider four real-world chemical reaction problems stemming from high-throughput experimentation \citep[HTE;][]{zahrt_prediction_2019, buitrago_santanilla_nanomole-scale_2015, nielsen_deoxyfluorination_2018, stevens_advancing_2022, wang_identifying_2024}.
-Each problem evaluates the optimization of a chemically relevant reaction outcome (such as enantioselectivity $\Delta\Delta G^{\ddagger}$, yield, or starting material conversion), and contains an experimental dataset of substrates, conditions and measured outcomes.
-Extensive analysis of the problems is shown in \cref{subsec:problem_details}.
-It should be noted that, while widely used as such, the problems have not been designed as benchmarks for reaction condition optimization.
-To mitigate the well-known bias of HTE datasets towards high-outcome experiments \citep{strieth-kalthoff_machine_2022, beker_machine_2022}, we augment the search space to incorporate larger domains of low-outcome results using a chemically sensible expansion workflow (see \cref{subsubsec: augmentation}).
+In our experiments, we consider four chemical reaction datasets stemming from high-throughput experimentation: (1) Pd-catalyzed carbon-heterocoupling \citep{buitrago_santanilla_nanomole-scale_2015}, (2) \textit{N},\textit{S}-acetal formation \citep{zahrt_prediction_2019}, (3) borylation \citep{stevens_advancing_2022}, and (4) deoxyfluorination \citep{nielsen_deoxyfluorination_2018}.
+Each dataset evaluates the optimization of a chemically relevant reaction outcome (such as enantioselectivity given as $\Delta\Delta G^{\ddagger}$, yield, or starting material conversion), and contains an experimental dataset of substrates, conditions and measured outcomes.
+The number of condition combinations range from 20 to 96, with the number of substrates ranging from 31 to 75.
+Extensive analysis of the benchmark problems can be found in the Supplementary Information \cref{subsubsec:dataset_details}.
+At this stage, it should be noted that, while widely used as such, the problems have not been designed as benchmarks for reaction condition optimization.
+To mitigate the well-known bias of HTE datasets towards high-outcome experiments \citep{strieth-kalthoff_machine_2022, beker_machine_2022}, we additionally augment the search space to incorporate larger domains of low-outcome results using a chemically sensible space expansion workflow (see the Supplementary Information \cref{subsubsec: augmentation} for details).